-2203 Remote Access Attendance
+2202 Remote Access Attendance:

-The USCG will provide remote access availability to AC members, and participants who are unable to attend meetings in person to maximize stakeholder participation and communication.
-USCG Sector Corpus Christi currently utilizes Microsoft Teams to provide remote access, as this tends to be the industry standard.
-Additionally, USCG D8 Incident Management Branch (drm) has established Adobe Connect sites for each COTP in All Partners Access Network (APAN) and is available to assist with set-up and maintenance for Adobe Connect and other virtual attendance technology.
+The USCG will provide remote access availability to AC members, participants, and presenters who are unable to attend meetings in person to maximize stakeholder participation and communication.
+USCG D8 Incident Management Branch (drm) has established Adobe Connect sites for each COTP in All Partners Access Network (APAN) and is available to assist with set-up and maintenance for Adobe Connect and other virtual attendance technology.